twidi/django-extended-choices/README.rst

         def get_related_content(self):
             return self.related_to.select_related().filter(state=STATES.ONLINE)

-As you can see, there is only one declaration for all states, with, for each state in order :
+As you can see, there is only one declaration for all states, with, for each state in order:

 * the pseudo-constant name which can be used (STATES.ONLINE replace the previous STATE_ONLINE)
 * the value to use as key in database
 * the name to be displayed

-And then, you can use :
+And then, you can use:

 * `STATES.CHOICES` to use with `choices=` in fields declarations
 * `STATES.CHOICES_DICT` a dict to get the value to display with the key used in database